 When we cannot bear to be alone, it means we do not properly value the only companion we will have from birth to death – ourselves.
 Eda LeShan

 I’m working busily and bustily away at new and exciting projects.
 I’m so excited to be having my first solo exhibition at blue roof gallery in Tharwa next month.
 More details to come!

 What should die today?
+What should live?

 What life am I afraid to give birth to?